philburk/hmsl/README.md

 HMSL is a set of extensions to the Forth programming language.
 It includes tools and editors for experimental music composition and performance.
 HMSL was originally released in the 1980's for Mac Plus and Amiga, and was widely used by the computer music programming community.
-It has recently been resurrected and runs on today's Mac OS.
+It has recently been ported to run on today's Mac OS using JUCE.

 HMSL provides: